 Evaluation of Average Daylight Factor (ADF) is done assuming an overcast sky condition.
 The luminance of the standard overcast sky reduces looking from vertical to the horizon (Zenith angle below) but not with horizontal orientation and location.
 In other words, luminance is consistent across azimuth angles while gradually reducing across the zenith angle.
-For the ease of understanding, overcast sky condition could be deemed similar to a cloudy sky where it is brighter near the zenith compared to locations near the horizon.
+For ease of understanding, an overcast sky condition could be deemed similar to a cloudy sky where it is brighter near the zenith compared to locations near the horizon.
 Simply put, the orientation of windows doesn’t change ADF for two identical rooms with identical window areas, whereas window angle does.

 How Average Daylight Factor (ADF) is measured?

 - Experimental: one can calculate ADF using a typical Lux meter by simply measuring outdoor illuminance and divide it by the average illuminance inside a room.
 Measurement of indoor illuminance levels must be done by averaging out the measured data in various bright and dark locations.
 The more the measuring locations, the more accurate the average illuminance of the room.